MicrosoftEdge/WebView2Feedback/specs/CustomStoragePartition.md

   /// can be used in partition id.
   /// The change of the custom storage partition id will be applied to new
   /// page or iframe navigations and not impact existing pages and iframes.
-  /// To avoid accidentally use new partition id for pending navigations of old page
+  /// To avoid accidentally using the new partition id for pending navigations of old page
   /// or iframe, it is recommended to create a new WebView for new partition instead
   /// of changing partition.
 If you really have to change partition, it is
   /// recommended to navigate to a blank page before setting the new partition